 Every five years, the fuel tanks are inspected for rust and corrosion for leak prevention.
-The next scheduled inspection is in FY 2015.
+The scheduled inspection was completed in June 2015.
+PM Tasks were developed in the CMMS to perform 5-year inspection next due in 2020 and a 15-year API 653 Ultrasonic shell inspection in 2030.